-Strive for efficiency in operating our properties with innovative solutions that lower operational and maintenance costs, in addition to reducing the environmental footprint of our activities
+- Strive for efficiency in operating our properties with innovative solutions that lower operational costs and reduce environmental footprint, i.e. in the area of energy, water, and waste management

-Create a culture that attracts and retains the industry's best employees through talent management, compensation and benefit programs
+- Create a culture to attract and retain the industry’s best talent

 - Offered customers same day and on demand shopping delivery via Deliv at select centers